ASSISTKINGS QUARTERLY RETURNS: 2019/2020 EDITION: VOLUME I

 The former Arsenal youth product had already set up a few chances within 2 minutes of coming on and followed it up by laying on a scorched earth assist.

-Image result for serge gnabry vs cottbus He lost the ball
+He lost the ball

-near the edge of the penalty area on the left wing and tracked back, stuck a foot in to win back possession, robbing the ball and letting Leon Goretza take charge, only for his German teammate to feed him up the left and what Gnabry did next was unmistakably world class
+near the edge of the penalty area on the left wing and tracked back, stuck a foot in to win back possession, robbing the ball and letting Leon Goretza take charge, only for his German teammate to feed him up the left and what Gnabry did next was unmistakably world class.

-Image result for serge gnabry vs cottbus The German international smashed a hard, accurate ball into the box for Goretzka as he spun, rifling just behind the defender's legs as he was pressed and the ball laid right at Leon's feet, the Bond-villain looking Goretzka sexually shooting home into the far corner.
+The German international smashed a hard, accurate ball into the box for Goretzka as he spun, rifling just behind the defender's legs as he was pressed and the ball laid right at Leon's feet, the Bond-villain looking Goretzka sexually shooting home into the far corner.

 It is undeniable how influential Serge Gnabry is for Bayern Munich at this current juncture, as he created yet another goal for Robert Lewandowski (the pair combined for 9 goals last campaign) in the 2-2 draw vs Hertha Berlin, laying on a rather outrageous cross along the face of goal for his Polish striker to stomp home.